List of municipalities in Lycoming County, Pennsylvania

 There are 52 municipalities in Lycoming County, Pennsylvania.
-Under Pennsylvania law, there are three types of incorporated municipalities in Lycoming County: cities, boroughs and townships.
-Any municipality in Pennsylvania with more than 10 persons can incorporate as a borough.
-Any township or borough with a population of at least 10,000 can ask the state legislature to become chartered as a city.
+Under Pennsylvania law, counties have three main types of incorporated municipalities, of which Lycoming County has one city, nine boroughs and 42 townships.
+As of the most recent United States Census (2020), Pennsylvania has 67 counties, which contain 1,547 townships, 955 boroughs (and 2 towns), and 56 cities.
 There are no unincorporated areas in the county, since all territory in Pennsylvania is incorporated.

-The 52 incorporated municipalities in Lycoming County are the subject of the first list, which gives their names and etymologies, dates settled and incorporated, what they were formed from, area, population, and location within the county.
-Two other lists dealing with former parts of Lycoming County are included.
-The second list is of former incorporated townships and gives the same information as above on their current status.
-The third list gives information on the eighteen other Pennsylvania counties which were formed from or contain land originally in the county.
+The 52 incorporated municipalities in Lycoming County are the subject of the first list, which gives their names and etymologies, dates settled and incorporated, what they were formed from, area, population in 2020, and a map of their location within the county.
+Twenty other Pennsylvania counties were formed from or contain land originally in Lycoming County.
+The second list is of the 21 townships which were formerly incorporated in Lycoming County, and now are part of these other counties.
+It gives the same information as the first list, based on the current status of these townships.